VSC 251 Portfolio Workshop

 Program Graduate Competencies (PGCs are the competencies every graduate will develop specific to his or her major)

-1. Integrate the principles and elements of design into cohesive problem solving techniques for advertising design assignments.
+1. Integrate the principles and elements of design into cohesive problem-solving techniques for visual communication assignments.

 3. Critique design solutions and develop strategies for strengthening their conceptual and technical effectiveness.

-5. Synthesize components of ad-design solutions into cohesive presentations to/for clients that are technically and conceptually effective.
+5. Synthesize components of design industry solutions into cohesive presentations that are technically and conceptually effective.

 6. Integrate professional, ethical, and legal standards into business practice.